Three professionals on a laptop with text "build a coaching and development plan"

 “Chase these three skills through your development plans: creativity, consistency, and discipline,” he says.

 “The easiest way to build creativity is through encouraging your reps to be thought leaders & experts in your industry and upskilling them with the knowledge they can apply on the field.
-Consistency and discipline come through building robust sales processes and ensuring the reps stick to them,” Brett explains.
+Consistency and discipline come through building structured, repeatable sales processes and ensuring the reps stick to them,” Brett explains.

 Final thoughts